The Hidden Cost of Having a Phone System

 - 24/7 customer support with all subscription levels (at least in theory)

-- HIPAA compliance for healthcare businesses
+- Regulatory compliance for healthcare businesses

 - Omnichannel capabilities for managing calls, texts, and social media in one inbox